HonAnson/LiDAR_NeRF/markdowns/memo.md

 - Used MSE loss instead of sigmoid and BCE loss
 - Achieved similar result with sigmoid and BCE loss

+## Version 3
+- Trying to use space wrapping
+- In particular, I first try to use polar angle coordinate to express view point instead of xyz coordinate
+-
 ### Trial 1
 - attempt to use polar coordinate for training, doesn't appear to improve loss value
 - Reconstruction quality lower than using cartisian coordinate

-## Version 3
-- Trying to use space wrapping
-- In particular, I first try to use polar angle coordinate to express view point instead of xyz coordinate

 ### Trial 2
 - Applied wrapping with radius 10 around [0,0,0], hopefully would help
 - Also used manual registering of the data, whcich shall improve reconstruction quality

+## Version 4
+- Using object centered data, that is known to be more suitable for nerf models
+- Data are collected manually

+### Trial 0
+- Tried using same model as previou part, but using object centered data
+- Didn't achieve any good result compared to previous method

+### Trial 1
+- trained model on data box_plant2.npy
+- Using same model architecture
+- Fixed logic bug in sampling
+- Using updated sampling method (inverse sigmoid from univorm distribution)
+- Unable to judge well reconstruction result due to lack of visualization function
+- Trained model with 8 epoch, batchsize 1024

+### Trial 2
+- Settings same as v4trial1, but trained on round plant data, which has better registeration
+- Trained model with 16 epoch, used around 12 hours on nvidia 3050gpu, batchsize 1024

+### Trial 3
+- Same setting as previou, using building data this time using MSE loss

 ### TODO
-* check whether upSampling() is working properly, where we are always using the smaller angle
+* Work on visualization
+* Figure out how to use HPC in campus
+* Work on adding wrapping to the model
+* Try to skew the sampling
+* Scale all scenes (including camera poses)such that they are within certian range (maybe 0 to 1)
+* Update `getSpacing` method so that number of samples are porpotional to "length" of the ray
+* Create a function for getting "Mask" from pose

 ### Note to self:
 1. update design of loss function to: either include implciit LOD or enforce projected TSDF instead of the current SDF